What is massage?

 Specific massage which relaxes and soothes the nervous system may decrease anxiety, perceived pain (by releasing natural painkillers in the body - endorphins and neurochemicals) and improve sleep.
 Trigger point techniques relieve localised pain by improving fluid circulation in that area.

 Draining and deep effleurage assists venous flow locally by mechanically pushing blood through the veins.
 Specific massage techniques can increase superficial (near the surface) blood circulation.
-Both of these facilitate the delivery of oxygen and nutrients and removal of waste.
+Both of these facilitate the delivery of oxygen and nutrients and removal of metabolic waste.
 Dilation of the capillaries temporarily decreases blood pressure.
 As a sympathetic (the autonomic nervous system responsible for 'fight or flight' response, regulating stress) nervous system activity decreases the heart rate drops.

 Massage mechanically stimulates lymph flow ducts and improves the circulation of the lymph through nodes.
 There is some evidence that massage facilitates the production of white blood cells and therefore have the ability to fight infection.
-Relaxing massage decreases sympathetic nervous system activity and as levels of cortisol (stress hormone) drop, allergic and inflammatory responses are restored.
+Lymphatic massage decreases sympathetic nervous system activity and as levels of cortisol (stress hormone) drop, allergic and inflammatory responses are restored.

 Specific massage may increase superficial circulation, stimulates sebaceous glands and improves skin texture and tone.
 The rise in skin temperature results in improved evaporation of sweat from the surface, and removal of wastes.
 Certain massage techniques can reduce the formation of keloid and scarring in soft tissue.